-- 1.1 AECOM was appointed by Saham Toney Parish Council to undertake a Habitats Regulation Assessment (HRA) for the Saham Toney Neighbourhood Plan (STNP), Regulation 14 Pre-Submission 2019-2036.
-This is to inform the planning group and local councils of the potential effects of NP development on European Sites and how they are being addressed in the Regulation 14 Pre-Submission Plan. - 1.2 The adopted Breckland Local Plan (LP) 2011-2036 was subject to HRA in 2018 and was updated in 2019.
+- 1.1 AECOM was appointed by Saham Toney Parish Council to undertake a Habitats Regulation Assessment (HRA) for the Saham Toney Neighbourhood Development Plan (STNP) for the period between 2019-2036, at various stages of that plan's development.
+This is to inform all stakeholders of the potential effects of STNP development on European Sites and to influence they are being addressed in the Plan. - 1.2 The adopted Breckland Local Plan (LP) 2011-2036 was subject to HRA in 2018 and was updated in 2019.
 The primary conclusion of those HRAs was a need to address urbanisation and recreational pressure to European Sites that are located within the Breckland District or within the influence catchment of European Sites as a result of development growth set out in the LP.
-The HRA recommended policy mechanisms for this that are reflected in the adopted Local Plan, and where applicable, discussed herein. - 1.3 The Breckland LP does not allocate specific development sites in Saham Toney, and at the time the HRA of the Breckland LP was prepared the quantum of development in Saham Toney was not final.
+The HRA recommended policy mechanisms for this that are reflected in the adopted Local Plan, and where applicable, discussed herein. - 1.3 The Breckland LP does not allocate specific development sites in Saham Toney, and at the time the HRA of the Breckland LP was prepared, the quantum of development in Saham Toney was not final.
 However, the overall scale of growth expected within the district was assessed.
 The objective of this particular HRA is to identify if any particular STNP site allocation and/or other policies have the potential to cause an adverse effect on the integrity of Natura 2000 or European designated sites (Special Areas of Conservation, SACs, Special Protection Areas, SPAs, and Ramsar sites designated under the Ramsar convention), either in isolation or in combination with other plans and projects, and to determine whether site-specific or policy mitigation measures are required.